arghya05/erav1/Session9_ image augmentation/ReadMe.md

-# EVA 7 Assignment 7 - Advanced Concepts
+# EVA 9  - Image augmentation

-Submission by:
-Abhinav Pujahari (abhinavpujahari@gmail.com) - Model Design, Receptive Field Calculation, Training & Optimization, ReadMe File

-Satwik Swarup Mishra (satwiksmishra@gmail.com)

-Yuvaraj Venkatasamy (yuvaraj100493@gmail.com)

 ## Goals
 1. Create a classification NN to train the CIFAR10 dataset to beyond 87% accuracy.